-(2) The vesting of certain restricted stock awards could result in federal and state income tax expense or benefit related to the difference between the market price of the common stock at the date of vesting and the date of grant.
-See Note 6 for additional discussion regarding the tax impact of vested restricted stock awards.
+(1) The vesting of certain restricted stock awards could result in federal and state income tax expense or benefit related to the difference between the market price of the common stock at the date of vesting and the date of grant.
+See Note 7 for additional discussion regarding the tax impact of vested restricted stock awards.

-For grants after the IPO, the Company utilizes the closing stock price on the date of grant to determine the fair value of service vesting restricted stock awards.
-As of December 31, 2014, unrecognized stock-based compensation expense related to restricted stock awards was \$27.6 million.
-Such cost is expected to be recognized over a weighted-average period of 1.46 years.
+The Company utilizes the closing stock price on the grant date to determine the fair value of service vesting restricted stock awards.
+As of December 31, 2015, unrecognized stock-based compensation related to the restricted stock awards expected to vest was \$21.6 million.
+Such cost is expected to be recognized over a weighted-average period of 1.74 years.